Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: Scenario Extraction Method

 \subsection{Cluster Validation and Result Interpretation}

-Clustering is a subjective process in nature due to the absence of a ground truth~\cite{Xu.2008},~\cite{King.2021}, since the main goal of the clustering and the subsequent result interpretation itself is to find these before unknown labels as good as possible within the given data.
-Clustering results heavily depend on the choice of the clustering approach, and even for the same algorithm, the selection of related parameters~\cite{Xu.2008}.
-Furthermore, clustering results are a matter of view and the definition of similarity highly depends on the problem.

 In literature, three different testing criteria categories, namely external, internal and relative indices, are defined to be able to estimate the quality of clustering results~\cite{Xu.2008}.
-In accordance with present work in the field of unsupervised scenario extraction (e.g.,~\cite{Kerber.2020}, \cite{Montanari.2020}, and \cite{Ries.2021}), one branch of our evaluation approach can be assigned to the external indices category, where external information is used as standard to validate the clustering results.
-For this purpose, we use the map information available within the datasets in the form of images of the corresponding traffic spaces.
-In detail, we compare the trajectories involved in different concrete scenarios belonging to a respective cluster by visual validation.
-In addition, we compare the clustering results for the Bendplatz traffic space with the results of a rule-based baseline approach, since for the latter the elaborate rule-based implementation was intentionally accepted to get a better reference to the presented extraction method.
-Finally, we compare different clustering structures in order to obtain a reference for deciding which one may best reveal the characteristics of the data.
-Since cluster analysis is not a one-shot process~\cite{Xu.2008} the method includes feedback loops depending on the validation results for trials and repetitions with an adjusted parametrization at different process steps.
-In case that the validation criteria are met, the extracted relevant scenarios can be used for subsequent applications, e.g., scenario-based testing of an ADS.
+The first step of our evaluation can be assigned to the relative indices testing criteria category since different clustering approaches and their respective parametrizations are compared against each other.
+This comparison additionally leverages external indices, where external information is used as standard to validate the clustering results.
+In detail, the accuracy calculation of each clustering approach relies on a rule-based approach as a reference.
+In the scope of this paper, the elaborate rule-based implementation specifically designed for Bendplatz traffic space was intentionally accepted to get a better reference to the presented scenario extraction method.
+The subsequent step of our evaluation can also be assigned to the external indices testing criteria category by utilizing the map information available within the datasets in the form of images of the corresponding traffic spaces.
+For this purpose, we compare the trajectories involved in different concrete scenarios belonging to a respective cluster by visual validation~(cf. Sec.~\ref{Eval}) in accordance with literature in the field of unsupervised scenario extraction (e.g.,~\cite{Ries.2021,Kerber.2020,Montanari.2020}).
+Since cluster analysis is not a one-shot process~\cite{Xu.2008}, the method includes feedback loops depending on the validation results for trials and repetitions with an adjusted parametrization at different process steps.
+In case that the validation criteria are met, the extracted relevant traffic scenarios can be used for subsequent applications, e.g., scenario-based testing of an automated driving system.